wikoeste/talos-te-sbjat/README.md

 added geoip data
-added auto resolution to the tickets added ipv6 lookup support
+added auto resolution to the tickets added ipv6 lookup support added geolocation check to not auto resolve ticket

 1.4
 jira comments need fixed to post the correct response